 If you're approved for a plan, coverage may begin as soon as the next day, and you can cancel at any time.

-After all, you're working for yourself, so you should find a health care plan that works for you
+After all, you're working for yourself, so you should find a health insurance plan that works for you